AdaLam7/Grants-Program/applications/DotPay.md

 ### Team LinkedIn Profiles

-provide in private through Google Form.
+we have provided in private through Google Form.

 ## Development Roadmap :nut_and_bolt: